County Donegal: Association football

-Finn Harps play in the League of Ireland and won promotion to the Premier Division in 2015 following a 2–1 aggregate win over Limerick F.C. in the playoff final.
-They retained their status in the Premier Division in the 2016 season.
-Harps' main rivals are Derry City F.C., with whom they contest Ireland's North-West Derby.
-Finn Harps are Donegal's only League of Ireland club, with the county's other clubs playing in either the Ulster Senior League or the local junior leagues.
+Finn Harps play in the League of Ireland and play their home matches at Finn Park in Ballybofey.
+The club's colours are blue and white, and they go by the nickname "Harps".
+The club won the FAI Cup in 1973–74 which remains their highest profile achievement to date.
+They are the county's only League of Ireland club, with the county's other clubs playing in either the Ulster Senior League or the local junior leagues.

 Golf

 There are a number of golf courses such as Ballyliffin Golf Club, located in the Inishowen peninsula.
 Other courses of note are Murvagh (located outside Donegal Town) and Rosapenna (Sandy Hills) located in Downings (near Carrigart).
-The Glashedy Links has been ranked 6th in a recent ranking taken by Golf Digest on the best courses in Ireland.
-The old links were ranked 28th, Murvagh 36th and Sandy Hills 38th.
+The Glashedy Links was previously ranked 6th in a ranking taken by Golf Digest on the best courses in Ireland.
+The old links were ranked 17th, Murvagh 20th and Sandy Hills 25th.

 Cricket

 Cricket is chiefly confined to The Laggan district and the Finn Valley in the east of the county.
 The town of Raphoe and the nearby village of St Johnston, both in The Laggan, are the traditional strongholds of cricket within the county.
-The game is mainly played and followed by members of the Ulster Protestants of Co.
-Donegal.
+The game is mainly played and followed by members of the Ulster Protestants of County Donegal.
 St Johnston Cricket Club play in the North West Senior League, while Letterkenny Cricket Club play in the Derry Midweek League.

 Athletics

-Athletics has been one of the most successful sports in Donegal over the years with numerous athletes from County Donegal going on to represent Ireland at the international level, with at least five winning medals at major events.
+Athletic pursuits have been highly popular in Donegal over the years with numerous athletes from County Donegal going on to represent Ireland at the international level, with at least five winning medals at major events.
 Such athletes include Danny McDaid in the World Cross-Country Championships in 1979, Bridie Lynch who won medals in the World Paralympic Games in 1992 and 1996, Gary Murray who came 8th in the European Junior Cross-Country Championship of 1999, and Mark English who won medals in the European 800m Championships in 2014, 2015, 2018 and 2019.
 Sommer Lecky also achieved silver in the World Junior High Jump 2018.
 Other notable athletes from Donegal include Paul Dolan, Caitriona Jennings and Brendan Boyce each of whom has represented Ireland at the international level.